 BRO.
-JONES :-- I have had a celestial offer;] may say a heavenly offer, and I write to ask your opinion as to whether I had better accept your opinion as to whether I had better accept or not.
-About six weeks ago.
-I received a let-ter and pamphlet from the publishing house of Geo.
-Stinson & Co., Art Publishers, Port-land, Maine, asking me to become their agent in selling the "Beautiful engraving or picture of God's Mother,"-not one of Col. Ingersoll's man-made Gods, but of the old Jewish Bible-made Gods.
-It is true that the author does not call his picture "God's Mother." but the call his picture "God's Mother," but the "Mother of our Lord;" yet he really means God's mother, for all orthodox churches are Trinitarian, and all Trinitarians believe in a Trinue God; that Mary's baby that was born in a stable was really the Katherdor in a stable was really the Father God who "created the heavens and the earth," so I am right when I say that the picture they wish me to sell is really the picture of the mother of the great Jehovah-God.
-Now I mother of the great Jehovah-God.
-Now I. think it would be considered a holy business to eagage in.
-But people might sak me whether God was not really older than his mother Mary, and if I should answer yes, they might hak another question that I could not satisfac-torily answer; viz, "Can a child be older than its mother ?" - Will you tell me how I could answer such a question so as to satisfy all answer such a question so as to satisfy all partice?
-Stinson & Co. praise the lady very highly, tell how " obedient to the law of Moses" she was.
-It appears that this law was, that " forty days after the birth of a child the mother of the same should offer to the Lord a lamb to be consumed as a burnt-offering, and a turtle dove or a young pigeon for a sin-of-fering, the blood of which was to sprinkle upon her for her purification.
-If she could not afford a lamb the mother had to bring tions one year)
+JONES:-I have had a celestial offer; I may say a heavenly offer, and I write to ask your opinion as to whether I had better accept your opinion as to whether I had better accept or not.
+About six weeks ago I received a let-ter and pamphlet from the publishing house of Geo.
+Stinson & Co., Art Publishers, Port-land, Maine, asking me to become their agent in selling the "Beautiful engraving or picture, of God's Mother,"-not one of Col. Ingersoll's man-made Gods, but of the old Jewish Bible-made Gods, It is true-that the author does not call his picture "God's Mother," but the "Mother of our Lord;" yet he really means.
+God's misther, for all orthodox churches are Trinitarian, and all Trinitarians believe in a Trinitarian, and all Trinitarians believe in a Trinitarian, and all Trinitarians believe in a Triune God; that Mary's baby that was born in a stable was really the Father God who "created the heavens and the earth;" so I am right when I say that the picture they wish me to sail is really the picture of the mother of the great Jehovah-God.
+Now I think it would be considered a holy business to the mother of the great Jehovah-God.
+The sail is the sail of the s think it would be considered a holy business to engage in.
+But people might sak me whether God was not really older than his mother Mary, and if I should answer yes, they might sak another question that I could not satisfactorily answer, viz.
+"Can a child be older than its mother?"
+Will you tell me how I could answer such a question so as to entirely all its mother?"
+Will you tell me how I could answer such a question so as to satisfy all parties?
+Stinson & Co. praise the lady very highly, tell how "obedient to the law of Moses" she was.
+It appears that this law was, that "forty days after the birth of a child the mother of the same should offer to the Lord a lamb to be consumed as a burnt-offering, and a turtle dove or a young pigeon for a sin-offering, the blood of which was to aprinkle upon her for her purification.
+If she could not afford a lamb the mother had to bring another turtle-dove or a young pigeon.
+Two turtle doves were the offerings made by Mary, and this affords an incontestible proof of her poor and humble condition. stinson & Co.
+Now it seems to me very strange that "God's mother" could have be come so foul that it would "purify" her to give her a showering of blood from beasts handled by unboly hands?
+Furthermore, I have been solicited to act as agent and sell that beautiful oil chromo representing "Christ blessing little children"- and as we do not know of any other place in the world where Christ ever did "bless little children " except in those "oil chromos," think I will take an agency in the business